September is Gynecologic Cancers Awareness Month

 Ovarian Cancer

-There are three types of ovarian cancer in adults, including ovarian epithelial cancer, which begins in the tissue covering the ovary, lining of the fallopian tube, or the peritoneum; ovarian germ cell tumors, which start in the egg or germ cells; and ovarian low malignant potential tumors, which begin in the tissue covering the ovary.
+There are three types of ovarian cancer in adults.
+These include ovarian epithelial cancer, which begins in the tissue covering the ovary, in the lining of the fallopian tube, or in the peritoneum; ovarian germ cell tumors, which start in the egg cells; and ovarian borderline tumors, which begin in the tissue covering the ovary and rarely become cancerous.

 Uterine Cancer